 B.C.
 Labour Relations Board finds Starbucks made threats against pro-union employee

 The B.C.
-Labour Relations Board says Starbucks wrongfully made "threats of adverse consequences" against an employee for her unionization activity, but found the company had a "legitimate business reason" to close down its only unionized location in Vancouver.
+Labour Relations Board has found Starbucks wrongfully made "threats of adverse consequences" against an employee for her unionization activity but found the company had a "legitimate business reason" to close down its only unionized location in Vancouver.
+The United Steelworkers

 Related Posts